Scream (franchise): Critical and public response

-The Scream series has received a largely positive critical response since the release of the first film in 1996 with Kevin Thomas of The Los Angeles Times calling Scream "a bravura, provocative sendup of horror pictures" while Empires Adam Smith called it "Clever, quick and bloody funny."
+The Scream film series has received a largely positive critical response since the release of the first film in 1996 with Kevin Thomas of The Los Angeles Times calling Scream "a bravura, provocative sendup of horror pictures" while Empires Adam Smith called it "Clever, quick and bloody funny."
 Other reviews appreciated the shift from the teen slasher films of the 1980s and their "endless series of laborious, half-baked sequels."
 Williamson's script received praise for its "fiendishly clever, complicated plot" which "deftly mixes irony, self-reference and wry social commentary with chills and blood spills."
 Janet Maslin of The New York Times was less complimentary saying "[Craven] wants things both ways, capitalizing on lurid material while undermining it with mocking humor.
 Not even horror fans who can answer all this film's knowing trivia questions may be fully comfortable with such an exploitative mix".

-Scream went on to rank No. 32 on Entertainment Weeklys list of the '50 Best High School Movies and No. 13 on Bravo's "The 100 Scariest Movie Movements".
+In 2008, Scream went on to rank No. 32 on Entertainment Weeklys list of the '50 Best High School Movies and No. 13 on Bravo's "The 100 Scariest Movie Movements".
 In 2008, Entertainment Weekly would add additional praise to the film, listing it as No. 60 on their list of the "100 Best Films of the Last 13 years".
 The film ranked No. 482 on Empires 2008 list of "The 500 Greatest Movies of All Time".
 Scream received several awards in 1996 including the Saturn Award's Best Actress for Campbell, Best Writing for Williamson and Best Horror Film plus nominations for Best Director for Wes Craven and Best Supporting Actor for both Ulrich and Barrymore.
 The film was also awarded the 1997 Best Movie by the MTV Movie Awards.

 Scream 2 received equally positive critical response with some critics arguing that the film surpassed the original in scares and humor.
 Both Gene Siskel and the New York Times Janet Maslin gave the sequel positive reviews despite their negative response to Scream.
 The film failed to achieve the same success as the original in terms of awards however, winning only the 1998 MTV Movie Award for Best Female Performance for Campbell plus Saturn Award nominations for Best Actress, Best Supporting Actress and Best Horror Film for Campbell, Cox and Scream 2 respectively.